gobars/httpdump/README.md

 Forked from [httpdump](https://github.com/hsiafan/httpdump), For original python implementation, [refer to httpcap on pypi](https://pypi.org/project/httpcap/).

+## Features support

+1. 2022-06-29 `-rr` to keep request and its relative response in order.

 ## Install & Requirement

 Build httpdump requires libpcap-dev and cgo enabled.